 The F-16 Fighting Falcon or most commonly known as the “Viper” is a state-of-the- art fighter aircraft.
 It has been a high-performance weapon system for the US and allied nations for it has been used in numerous air-to-air combats.
-This specific aircraft has exceeded all the potential threat of fighter air crafts.
-Its feature as an offense-defense weapon is very precise that it can perform in any weather condition.
+This specific aircraft has exceeded all the potential threat fighter air crafts.
+Its feature as an offense-defense weapon is very precise that it can perform on any weather condition.
 This kind of plane is a complicated device meant to be handled by highly qualified pilots.
 The F-16 or the Viper has played vital roles in most of America ’s wars with the most recent being in support of Operation Iraqi Freedom.
 An F-16 fighter plane is what Monessa Catuncan navigates.

 Capt.
 Monessa Catuncan was highlighted by the Asian Journal for her exceptional accomplishments as a pilot of an F-16 fighter jet.
 She is the youngest daughter of Filipino immigrants Mr. & Mrs. Ramon Catuncan, formerly lives in Pasay City and Olongapo City but now situated in Mesquite, Texas.

-“I think I want to be an astronaut,” her father, Ramon Catuncan recalled her saying after she saw “Armageddon” while a sophomore at the Mesquite High School.
+“I think I want to be an astronaut,” her father Ramon Catuncan recalled her saying after she saw “Armageddon” while a sophomore at the Mesquite High School.

-“I told her it would require a lot of hard work to realize her ambition, but she told me that would not deter her,” he said.
+“I told her it would require a lot of hard work to realize her ambition but she told me that would not deter her,” he said.

-He said her daughter’s favorite foods are adobo, afritada, and kare-kare.
+He said her daughter’s favorite foods are adobo, afritada and kare-kare.

-Catuncan said that while his daughter was still in high school, she caught the attention of the Coast Guard, who invited her in 1999 to Connecticut to interest her in becoming a Coast Guard helicopter pilot.
+Catuncan said that while his daughter was still in high school she caught the attention of the Coast Guard, who invited her in 1999 to Connecticut to interest her in becoming a Coast Guard helicopter pilot.

-Monessa went to Connecticut for about two weeks to check out the Coast Guard, but in the end, she said she was not interested in flying helicopters.
+Monessa went to Connecticut for about two weeks to check out the Coast Guard but in the end she said she was not interested in flying helicopters.
 She wanted to be a fixed wing pilot.

 Like all of her colleagues, Monessa went through an Undergraduate Pilot Training (UPT) before becoming a fighter pilot.
 However, she didn’t just pass her UPT – she excelled in it.

-Monessa proved herself and finished the course as one of the top student pilots in her class.
+Monessa proved herself, and finished the course as one of the top student-pilots in her class.
 She was then chosen to fly either a fighter or a bomber aircraft.
-After her course at Moody Air Force, she went to Laughlin Air Force Base in Del Rio , Texas and Sheppard Air Force Base in Wichita to fly the T-38.
+After her course at Moody Air Force, she went to Laughlin Air Force Base in Del Rio , Texas and Sheppard Air Force Base in Wichita Falls to fly the T-38.
 In her training there, Monessa learned the basics of formation flying, offensive and defensive fighter maneuvering, and surface attack bombing techniques.
 Monessa went through intense studying and was put in a variety of stressful situations in order to pass this training.